gsina97/imdb-scraper/README.md

-# imdb-scraper
-# Scrapes horror movie data from IMDB
-# exports them into csv file
+# Scrapes horror movie data from IMDB exports them into csv file (able to modify to expand use)